 Using a calorie calculator is one of the best and most accurate ways in which you are able to track

 how many calories burned during a particular exercise.
-Different physical activities require
+Different physical exercises require

 different amounts of exertion.
 The more exertion you expend is directly related to more calories